Malta Things to do

 Gozo Fast Ferry

 The fast ferry is a relatively new option.
-It leaves from Valletta, which is very convenient and only takes 45-minutes.
+It leaves from Valletta, which is very convenient and only takes 45 minutes.
 It’s a passenger ferry, so it is not possible to take your car, but it’s perfect for visiting Gozo on a day trip.
 It’s also just a lovely way to travel, with beautiful views from the deck for the entire journey.
 The price for a ticket is 10 EUR online and 12 EUR at the counter.
-See schedule and book tickets.
+See the schedule and book tickets.

 Where to stay in Malta

 There are plenty of great hotels to stay in Malta.
 However, it depends on the type of trip you’re looking for.
 For example:

 - Valletta is a great place to stay for a city trip, with a buzzing atmosphere and plenty of bars, restaurants, and culture.
 Prices are often higher in Valletta.
 See all hotels in Valletta.